 Two Ways to Add Glassdoor Content to Your Job Descriptions

-There are 3 widgets available from Glassdoor to add to your job descriptions and each one of them has HTML code (see below (Google is the example of the employer) or visit here).
+There are 3 widgets available from Glassdoor to add to your job descriptions and each one of them has HTML code (see below (Google is the example of the employer).

 To get that HTML embedded on to your job descriptions, you have a couple of choices: